anakonda3000/HyperMath/README.md

 ## Description
-HyperMath is a package that provides the data type "EDecimal" (Extended Decimal) which enables you to calculate with floating numbers tith theoretically no limits.
+HyperMath is a package that provides the data type "EDecimal" (Extended Decimal) which enables you to calculate with floating numbers with theoretically no limits.
+It's like "calculating with strings".
-You can use a precision of 10 decimal places of even 1000000 or much more.
+You can use a precision of 10 decimal places, 1000000 or much more.
-The only limits are your memory and CPU power.

 ## Installation
 Just copy the required files into your project directory.

 ## Requirements
 None

+## Limitations
+The only limits are your memory and CPU power.
+Please be aware that calculations with EDecimal types are not as fast as standard type calculations.

 ## Content
 * EDecimal: floating point calculation class (data type "EDecimal")